OdedMous/Medical-Text-Classification/README.md

 Pytorch, HuggingFace, sklearn,  Numpy, Plotly

 ## Data
-Data contains 4966 rows, each including three main columns:
+Data contains 4966 rows, each including three main elements: <br/>
-**transcription** - Medical transcription (text).
+transcription - Medical transcription of some patient (text). <br/>

-**description** - Short description of transcription (text).
+description - Short description of transcription (text). <br/>

-**medical_specialty** - Medical specialty classification of transcription (category).
+medical_specialty - Medical specialty classification of transcription (category).
+There are 40 different categories.
+Fig2 displays the distribution of the categories in the dataset.

 medical specialty could be

-Due to limitations in time, we use descriptions rather than transcriptions.
+Due to limitations in time and memory, we use descriptions rather than transcriptions (see Fig3 and Fig4, which displays the text length histograms of

 ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/text_length.png?raw=true)